prankstr/homelab/README.md

 ## 📖 Overview

-Kubernetes Homelab built on Talos Linux, managed with GitOps using ArgoCD and Renovate.
+Kubernetes Homelab built on Talos Linux, managed with GitOps using Flux and Renovate.

 This repo is the source for my GitOps deployments as well as my personal knowledge bank with notes for my homelab.
 I decided to make it public in case someone finds it useful or interesting.